-Then, moments later, Abdelkader scored on an innocent looking play.
+Then, moments later, Abdelkader scored his second goal in as many games on an innocent looking play.
 He swiped at a bouncing puck on a lone rush and had it float behind Fleury at 2:47.

 Detroit fell into its patented defensive game at that point and ensured that it would be taking a big series lead to Pittsburgh.

 Expect some bad blood to spill over when the teams get there.
 Malkin and Zetterberg fought in the final minute of Game 2 - the second straight game that ended with players going after one another.

 Notes: The Red Wings are 10-1 at Joe Louis Arena during these playoffs ...
 Pascal Dupuis was inserted into Pittsburgh's lineup for the first time in nine games at the expense of Phillippe Boucher ...
 It was two years to the day since Crosby was named the Penguins captain ...
 Referee Bill McCreary is working his 14th Stanley Cup final and took part in his 38th championship game ...
 Linesman Jean Morin used a towel to remove an octopus from the ice late in the second period.